kyma-project/test-infra/cmd/image-builder/image-builder.md

 When using the ADO backend, Image Builder is used as a client collecting values from flags and environment variables and calling ADO API.
 Image Builder triggers the `oci-image-builder` pipeline.
 This pipeline is responsible for processing parameters provided in a call and building, pushing, and signing an image.
-The Image Builder passes the tag definitions and values provided by user as base64-encoded pipeline `Tags` parameter.
+The Image Builder passes the tag definitions and values provided by the user as a base64-encoded pipeline `Tags` parameter.
 Encoding the value allows for passing special characters in the tag values without the need to escape them.

 The Image Builder is used as part of the `oci-image-builder` pipeline in the ADO backend too.